MzHub/osmcoverer/Readme.md

 The output GeoJSON can be visualized by pasting into [geojson.io](http://geojson.io).

-Be careful with large datasets and don't set minlevel too low.
+Be careful with large datasets and don't set minlevel or grid level too low.